kktjs/kkt/README.md

-  create [options] <app-name>  create a new project powered by kkt build                        Builds the app for production to the dist folder. start                        Runs the app in development mode. test [options]               Runs the app in development mode. deploy [options]             Push the specified directory to the gh-pages branch.
+  create [options] <app-name>  create a new project powered by kkt build                        Builds the app for production to the dist folder. start                        Runs the app in development mode. watch                        Does not provide web server, Listen only for file change generation files test [options]               Runs the app in development mode. deploy [options]             Push the specified directory to the gh-pages branch.